The #1 recipe!

 Cookies and brownies last longer but become so hard that you can use them as weapons!
 As for candies such as lollipops, they are already laden with sugar.
 As a result, you can keep them for as long as you like in proper storage.

 The THC in your edibles shouldn’t degrade to any reasonable degree for months.
 That is, as long as you follow our tips on proper storage and freeze them if necessary.
 They won’t taste as good as when they are fresh, but you will still benefit from their effects.

 Long-Term Storage of Cannabis-Infused Products

-Although placing weed-infused products in the refrigerator will expand their life, the best place for edibles is the freezer when you plan on keeping them for more than a week or two.
+Placing weed-infused products in the refrigerator will expand their life.
+However, the best place for edibles is the freezer when you plan on keeping them for more than a week or two.
 Not all edibles benefit from freezing, but it works well for brownies, cannabis oil, and cannabutter.